skx/evalfilter/README.md

 ret, err = eval.Execute( object )
 if ( err != nil ) { // handle error }
 ```

+The program will be terminated with an error after five seconds, which means that your host application will continue to run rather than being blocked forever!

 # Sample Usage